Bolliger & Mabillard: Development

 Bolliger & Mabillard also invented the Floorless Coaster and the Dive Coaster.
-The company also built its first launched roller coaster, the Incredible Hulk, which is at Islands of Adventure.
+The company also built its first launched roller coaster, the The Incredible Hulk Coaster which is at Universal Islands of Adventure.
 In 2010, B&M unveiled its new Wing Coaster and premiered the prototype model, named Raptor, at Gardaland in 2011.
-It has two seats on each side on the car that hang riders over the sides of the track. there are fifteen in operation.
+It has two seats on each side on the car that hang riders over the sides of the track.
 In 2015, B&M constructed Thunderbird at Holiday World & Splashin' Safari, its first in-house launched coaster.
+As of 2019 there are fifteen in operation.

 By 2010, B&M employed twelve engineers, twelve draftsmen and two draftswomen.
 The company has made other contributions to the roller coaster industry.
 The company built the trains for the Psyclone, a now-demolished wooden roller coaster at Six Flags Magic Mountain.
 The trains were later used on the park's Colossus wooden roller coaster (until it was refurbished by Rocky Mountain Construction), but were only used during October each year.
 The trains faced backward and usually raced against trains on the second track, which ran forward.

 In 2013, the company launched the construction of Banshee, the world's longest inverted roller coaster.
 B&M supplied new trains for Steel Dragon 2000, built by D. H. Morgan Manufacturing in 2000.
 As of 2012, Bolliger & Mabillard had 85 operating roller coasters worldwide.
 Of these, twenty-two were listed among that year's Amusement Today Golden Ticket Awards Top 50 Steel Coasters List for 2012 and five were in the top 10.

-By 2016, Bolliger & Mabillard had completed their 100th coaster, and had built more roller coasters than any other manufacturer on the Golden Ticket Awards Steel Coasters list.
+By 2016, Bolliger & Mabillard had completed its 100th coaster, and had built more roller coasters than any other manufacturer on the Golden Ticket Awards Steel Coasters list.

 Features

-Bolliger & Mabillard currently manufactures nine different roller coaster styles: Stand-Up Coaster, Inverted Coaster, Floorless Coaster, Flying Coaster, Hyper Coaster, Dive Coaster, Sitting Coaster, Wing Coaster and Family Coaster.
+Bolliger & Mabillard currently manufactures ten different roller coaster styles: Stand-Up Coaster, Inverted Coaster, Floorless Coaster, Flying Coaster, Hyper Coaster, Dive Coaster, Sitting Coaster, Wing Coaster, Family Coaster and most recently, the Surf Coaster.
 Bolliger & Mabillard has been involved in developing new technologies and concepts in roller coasters almost since its inception.
 It has often worked with engineer Werner Stengel and with designers and management of client theme parks.